Home Data TensorFlow Machine Learning Cookbook - Second Edition

 There's more...

 Here are two graphs that illustrate the different activation functions.
-The following figure shows the following functions ReLU, ReLU6, softplus, exponential LU, sigmoid, softsign, and the hyperbolic tangent:
+The following graphs show the ReLU, ReLU6, softplus, exponential LU, sigmoid, softsign, and hyperbolic tangent functions:

 Figure 3: Activation functions of softplus, ReLU, ReLU6, and exponential LU

-In Figure 3, we can see four of the activation functions, softplus, ReLU, ReLU6, and exponential LU.
-These functions flatten out to the left of zero and linearly increase to the right of zero, with the exception of ReLU6, which has a maximum value of 6:
+Here, we can see four of the activation functions: softplus, ReLU, ReLU6, and exponential LU.
+These functions flatten out to the left of zero and linearly increase to the right of zero, with the exception of ReLU6, which has a maximum value of six:

 Figure 4: Sigmoid, hyperbolic tangent (tanh), and softsign activation function

-In Figure 4, we have the activation functions sigmoid, hyperbolic tangent (tanh), and softsign.
+Here are the sigmoid, hyperbolic tangent (tanh), and softsign activation functions.
 These activation functions are all smooth and have a S n shape.
 Note that there are two horizontal asymptotes for these functions.

 Getting ready

-In TensorFlow some of the datasets that we will use are built in to Python libraries, some will require a Python script to download, and some will be manually downloaded through the Internet.
-Almost all of these datasets require an active Internet connection to retrieve data.
+In TensorFlow, some of the datasets that we will use are built into Python libraries, some will require a Python script to download, and some will be manually downloaded through the internet.
+Almost all of these datasets will require an active internet connection so that you can retrieve them.

 How to do it...

 1. Iris data: This dataset is arguably the most classic dataset used in machine learning and maybe all of statistics.
 It is a dataset that measures sepal length, sepal width, petal length, and petal width of three different types of iris flowers: Iris setosa, Iris virginica, and Iris versicolor.
-There are 150 measurements overall, 50 measurements of each species.
-To load the dataset in Python, we use Scikit Learn's dataset function, as follows:
+There are 150 measurements overall, which means that there are 50 measurements of each species.
+To load the dataset in Python, we will use scikit-learn's dataset function, as follows:

 from sklearn import datasets